CONTACT US 020 3129 3301

 If women's piste skis often feature lighter constructions that can be quite specific, the process for choosing the size of the skis remain identical for men and women.

-By the end of this guide you should have a range of lengths suitable for you.
-You can refine these according to your weight and height.
+By the end of this guide, you should have a size range of lengths suitable for you.
+You can narrow down these according to your weight and height to pick the proper ski length.
 This means heavier or taller skiers will go for the higher values in the suggested range while the lighter ones will stick to shorter lengths.

 This guide will help you define the recommended size for your piste skis and all-mountain skis.
-If you're looking for advices about freestyle skis or freeride skis you should check out one of the following guides: how to choose the length of a freestyle ski or how to choose the length of a freeride ski.
+If you're looking for advice about freestyle skis to hit the terrain park or freeride skis for powder, you should check out one of the following guides: how to choose the length of a freestyle ski or how to choose the length of a freeride ski.

-Piste skis are pretty narrow with a waist width varying from 70 to 80mm.
-They come with a a front tip and are designed to glide forward only (no switch skiing!).
-Some of them may come with a rocker in order to enhance turn entries and transitions.
+Piste skis are pretty narrow with a waist width varying from 70 to 80 mm.
+They come with a front tip and flat tail as they are designed to glide forward only (no switch skiing!).
+Some of them may come with a rocker in order to enhance turn entries and transitions, as well as manoeuvrability as slower speeds.
 Skis with rockers are generally easier to manage and more forgiving.
-Nevertheless, they are the ones that provide the best traction on groomed snow.
+Nevertheless, they are the ones that provide the best grip on groomed snow.
 This traction, or edge hold, is maximised by the camber of the ski.

 Of course, the ski length you're going to pick depends on your skiing level and on the ski construction.
 This is why, on Glisshop, we ranked our piste skis into 3 categories: recreational skis, performance skis and racing skis.